-We did not generate a profit from our operations in the fiscal year ended November 30, 2022.
-In addition, despite announcing our goal to achieve a positive Adjusted EBITDA by the end of the 2023 fiscal year, there can be no guarantee that we will achieve these milestones, nor that we will achieve profitability.
+We did not generate a profit from our operations in the fiscal year ended November 30, 2023., There can be no guarantee that we will ever achieve profitability.

-We have a history of net losses, including a net loss of \$47.2 million for the fiscal year ended November 30, 2022.
-In the future, our profitability will mainly depend on our capacity to maintain the commercialization of EGRIFTA SV® and Trogarzo® successfully in the United States through a low-cost and effective distribution network, the recruitment and retention of talented personnel, the deployment of an effective marketing campaign and through continued reimbursement coverage for EGRIFTA SV® and Trogarzo® under U.S. Medicare and Medicaid programs and under private-health insurers programs in the United States.
-Our profitability will also depend on our ability and capacity to control our operating expenses.
+We have a history of net losses, including a net loss of \$24 million for the fiscal year ended November 30, 2023.
+In the future, our profitability will mainly depend on our capacity to successfully maintain the commercialization of EGRIFTA SV® and Trogarzo® in the United States through a low-cost and effective distribution network, compliance with applicable laws, the recruitment and retention of talented personnel, the deployment of effective marketing campaigns and through continued reimbursement coverage for EGRIFTA SV® and Trogarzo® under U.S. Medicare and Medicaid programs and under private-health insurers programs in the United States.
+Our long-term profitability will also depend on our ability and capacity to acquire or in-license additional commercialized drug products immediately accretive to our business, and to control our operating expenses.

-There is no guarantee that we will continue succeeding in growing sales of EGRIFTA SV® and Trogarzo® in the United States.
-If revenues grow more slowly than we anticipate or if our operating expenses exceed our expectations, our business, financial condition and operating results could be materially adversely affected and we may never obtain or sustain profitability.
+There is no guarantee that we will continue succeeding in growing sales of EGRIFTA SV® and Trogarzo® in the United States or that we will be successful in acquiring or in-licensing additional commercialized drug products.
+The acquisition or in-licensing of additional commercialized drug products will depend on our ability to identify such products, our capacity to enter into agreements on terms satisfactory to us and to obtain all approvals, if any are required.
+If revenues grow more slowly than we anticipate or if our operating expenses exceed our expectations, our business, financial condition and operating results could be materially adversely affected, and we may never obtain or sustain profitability.